 “And the ocean was heavily troubled on this day, it beat against the continents of the planet, with its entire unshiftable weight rocking the terrestrial globe on its orbit..“ (T. Aitmatov, Cassandra’s Brand)

-In three converging parts, a metaphoric world evolves from billowing harmonic clouds, gently crackling sounds and abstracted field recordings.
-All parts are marked by perpetual subtle shifts, memory turning into an imperfect compass: You can walk through the music in all directions without ever passing the same point twice.
+The three parts of the composition are marked by perpetual subtle shifts, memory turning into an imperfect compass: You can walk through the music in all directions without ever passing the same point twice.
 Inside this world of concrete sounds and pure abstractions, of organic timbres and alien noises, all sense of perspective is lost: What is far can seem close, tiny sounds suddenly appear enormous.
 In a sense, FLOOD is about the desire for change, a sensation that fills us both with anticipation and anxiety.

-The quadraphonic live performance of FLOOD takes advantage of the urge to sink into the sounds: they move around the listeners, dissolving the the rule of frontal direction.
+The quadraphonic setup of FLOOD takes advantage of the urge to sink into the sounds: they move around the listeners, dissolving the rule of frontal direction.

 Swedish visual artist and filmmaker Freja Andersson created the visuals, bringing forth another aspect of the work: the three parts move from inner to outer to outerterrestrial landscapes, each time creating slightly different audiovisual coincidents with the composition.